devram-systems/iam/TERMS.md

     - Public projects or educational uses: give credit to Devram Systems and/or the original author (e.g., in README, documentation, or project metadata).
     - Private/internal projects: acknowledgment is encouraged but not mandatory.

+5. Scope
+   These Terms of Use apply exclusively to the original Devram Systems software project.
+   They do not extend or impose obligations on derivatives, forks, or third-party projects, except as required by the MIT License for public or educational use.